 Taurus 4th – Her Whole Sign 4th House is in Taurus, ruled by her fallen Venus in Virgo 8th.
 Her childhood and teenage years were unhappy.
 Her inherited foundations were not well supported.
 Her mother was sick for most of the time and she is no longer even on speaking terms with her father, who now tries to profit from her accomplishments.
 We can see how Venus’s poor condition reflects the outcomes of both houses in her chart.

 Gemini 5th/IC in Gemini 5th – She now by all appearances has a happy family life, but it is certainly with the one that she has made for herself with her own children rather than the one she inherited.
 At the same time, since it contains Jupiter, the ruler of her MC, we can also see how she is famous among young people for her books.
 On Twitter and on Pottermore she has demonstrated a genuine affection for her fans.
-She has taken on a kind of parental or stewardly role toward the next generation, advocating for youth and children, and many other political causes typically shared by her fans.
+She has taken on a kind of parental or stewardly role toward the next generation, advocating for youth and children, and many other political causes.

 MC in the 12th/IC in the 6th